b 778 (Ibuprofen and oxycodone hydrochloride 400 mg / 5 mg)

 Pill imprint b 778 has been identified as Ibuprofen and oxycodone hydrochloride 400 mg / 5 mg.

 Ibuprofen/oxycodone is used in the treatment of pain and belongs to the drug class narcotic analgesic combinations.
 Prior to 30 weeks gestation: Risk cannot be ruled out during pregnancy.
 Starting at 30 weeks gestation: There is positive evidence of human fetal risk during pregnancy.
-Ibuprofen/oxycodone 400 mg / 5 mg has a high potential for abuse.
-The drug has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions.
-Abuse of the drug may lead to severe psychological or physical dependence.
+Ibuprofen/oxycodone 400 mg / 5 mg is classified as a Schedule 2 controlled substance under the Controlled Substance Act (CSA).

 - 400 mg / 5 mg